-There are significant financial barriers for physicians who choose to relocate to Nova Scotia from elsewhere in the world.
+Physicians who choose to relocate to Nova Scotia from elsewhere in the world face significant financial barriers.

-Financial help is on the way for international medical graduates (IMGs) with the launch of a new annual grant.
-The McCarthy/Stewart International Medical Grant will provide a one-time grant of $10,000 to 10 successful IMGs each year.
+Financial help is available for international medical graduates (IMGs).
+The McCarthy/Stewart International Medical Grant provides a one-time grant of $10,000 to up to 10 successful applicants each year.

 To be considered for the grant, applicants must:

-- Have a desire to continue practising in Nova Scotia long-term
+- wish to continue practising in Nova Scotia long-term

 A selection committee will evaluate applications based on factors including:

 - perceived ability of applicant to reach full licensure, based on where they are in the process

 Recipients of the grant must provide banking information and they must participate in the program evaluation to help inform future grant application processes.